cwise24/snopsy/docs/module2/7_pipeline.rst

 You could now update your README file (or any file, other than those 3)  and the pipeline would no longer execute.

-Now it's time to push with the updated CI file to begin pipeline execution.
+It's now time to push with the updated CI file to begin pipeline execution.

 ::